zbalkan/osq-ext-bin/README.md

 1. What is extension version?

-It is 1.0.31.11.
+It is 1.0.33.13.
 It is digitally signed by PolyLogyx.

 2. What osquery version to use?

 It has been built and tested with 3.2.6.
-It also works with 3.3.0.
+It also works with 3.3.0 and 4.0.x

 3. I have installed osquery using the MSI from osquery website.
 Now what?